mdjkenna/GraphStateMachine/README.md

 #### Guard State

-The guard state object is a user defined implementation of `ITransitionGuardState`.
+The guard state is a user-defined implementation of the `ITransitionGuardState` interface.
 There is a single instance per graph, which can be passed as a parameter into one of the builder functions.
 It can also be omitted, in which case no `ITransitionGuardState` type parameter is needed.